 The 2014 Rome Seminar was the first of the seminars to take place in Notre Dame's new building in Rome.
-Co-sponsored with the Cushwa Center for the Study of American Catholicism, the Nanovic Institute for European Studies, and the College of Arts and Letters, the conference explored American Catholicism in a World Made Small: Transnational Approaches to U.S. Catholic History.
+Co-sponsored by the Cushwa Center for the Study of American Catholicism, the Nanovic Institute for European Studies, and the College of Arts and Letters, the conference explored American Catholicism in a World Made Small: Transnational Approaches to U.S. Catholic History.

 The 2013 Summer Seminar, Dante's Theology, which took place in Jerusalem from June 17-28, 2013, aimed to bring together Dante scholars and theologians so as to offer the opportunity for sustained, high level interdisciplinary engagement with Dante's theology, thereby creating the possibility for the development of new insights and fresh methodological perspectives from which the field at large may benefit.
 It was also our goal is to create a human and professional environment that can foster ongoing friendship and collaboration in the furtherance of our understanding of Dante's work.